 Famous Fourth Amendment Cases

 Throughout our history, several important Fourth Amendment cases have made their way to the Supreme Court.

 - Katz v. the United States was a case in 1967 where the petitioner, Katz, argued that attaching a recording device to a public phone booth violates the Fourth Amendment.
 Federal agents were investigating Katz for illegally transmitting gambling information across state lines.
 As part of their investigation, they attached a device to Katz's phone booth as he made the call.
 Katz was convicted under an eight-count indictment based on the evidence collected at the phone booth, but Katz argued that the agents lacked sufficient evidence to warrant the search.
 The Court rejected his case noting the lack of intrusion into the phone booth.

 - Michigan Department of State Police v.
 Sitz shows that you can dispute the law and succeed.
 Michigan police proposed a series of highway sobriety checkpoints in 1990 that would allow officers to investigate drivers for possible intoxication.
 Sitz argued that the checkpoints violate the Fourth Amendment because police would be looking for criminal activity without evidence to back their suspicions up.
 The court ruled in favor of Sitz, but the Supreme Court ruled later that generally, checkpoints do not violate drivers' rights and, in fact, protect them from drunk drivers.

 While these are by no means the only cases, they show the scope of the Fourth Amendment.
 From traffic checkpoints to surveillance, the Fourth Amendment protects you from unlawful search or seizure.

 Individuals who are convicted based on evidence collected through unethical means could have a Fourth Amendment case.
-Contact The Law Office of Shane Phelps, P.C. for more information.
+Contact Shane Phelps Law. for more information.